sgibson47/my-recipe-box-2/Blog-about-this/Blog_about_this.md

     ...
   }

-In my recipes#show action, I added instance variables representing the current user and a making associated with the current recipe so that later in my view I could wrap an action view form helper around them when creating my form to create a new making.

-@user = current_user
-@making = @recipe.makings.build

 In the recipes show file, I added a div with a distinct id that I could inject HTML representing the recipe's makings into.
-Also, I added a form to create a new making associated with this recipe that has a distinct id to enable me to access it from my JavaScript.

  <div class="block instructions">
     <h3>Times Users Made <%=@recipe.name%></h3>
     <div id="recipe-makings" >